You are here

 - In the event of a technical failure, the advisor in consultation with the other committee members will decide whether to cancel the examination without prejudice to the student.

-- In all cases, all members of the committee, including any off-site committee members, must record their vote on the Report on Final Examination form and Report on Final Document form as necessary.
+- In all cases, all members of the committee must record their vote on the Report on Final Examination form and Report on Final Document form as necessary.
 Both forms may be found at GRADFORMS.